 Now that christenings are possible again, you can begin to make plans.
 This page explains how christenings will still be special even though they’ll be a little different.

-If you had planned to have your child baptised at a christening in the spring or summer of this year, you will have had to postpone this special day.
+If you had planned to have your child baptised but it couldn’t happen because of a national lockdown, you will have had to postpone this special day.
 Now that christenings are possible again, you can contact a church and begin to make plans.
 These are some of the questions you might have.

 Can we have a christening?